csalbott/First/README.md

 # First
-My first repository on GitHub
+This is my first repository on GitHub.
+I live in the Midwest.